 I Had No Idea There Was Such a History Behind Veterans Day!The Veterans Site

-Did you know that Veterans Day hasn’t always been called Veterans Day, and that it wasn’t always celebrated on November 11th?
+Did you know that Veterans Day hasn’t always been called Veterans Day, and that it wasn’t always celebrated on November 11?

-In 1971, in an effort to create a three-day weekend for Federal employees, Congress delcared that Veterans Day was to be celebrated on the fourth Monday in October every year.
+In 1971, in an effort to create a three-day weekend for Federal employees, Congress declared that Veterans Day was to be celebrated on the fourth Monday in October every year.
 The date change of the holiday was met with much confusion, and people were generally unhappy with the switch.

 Watch the video below to learn more about this holiday where we honor the soldiers of past and present for their service to our nation.